 Each show supports a different charity and the songs in the show are themed around this cause.
 We have a different West End performer headlining and a fresh group of emerging musical theatre artists at each show.
 We share songs and stories about our favourite things, try to figure out how to solve problems (like Maria), find the fun (until even the dullest job is a game) and explain how show tunes can help make sense of our crazy lives.
 Expect much loved and lesser known musical theatre numbers and modern twists on Julie Andrews’ classics.

-Our next Cabaret night at the Pheasantry will be on Sunday 30th June 2019.
+The full “My Body” cabaret will be performed at the Pheasantry on Sunday 30th June 2019.
 We will be singing about self image and body confidence and raising money for BEAT (the UK eating disorder charity).
 Our headliner is the wonderful Charlotte Jaconelli (Heathers, Sweet Charity) and the show till also feature Catherine Millsom (Kinky Boots), Lucy Clough, Jacqueline Ozorio, Esme Sears and is hosted by Rosie Williamson with musical direction by Matthew Samer.

 “If you’re looking for some self-help and positivity in your life, look no further than to this cabaret gem.” ⭐⭐⭐⭐⭐ – West End Wilma

 “The harmonies, sprinkled across the first half and then at both ends of the second, were beautiful – a real pleasure and delight to listen to.” ⭐⭐⭐⭐⭐ – Chris Omaweng, London Theatre 1 (www.londontheatre1.com)